-Portopia Renzoku Satsujin Jiken (The Portopia Serial Murder Case), is an adventure game that was created single-handedly by Yuji Horii and was initially published in Japan by Enix on cassette tapes for the NEC PC-6001 computer in June 1983.
+Portopia Renzoku Satsujin Jiken ("The Portopia Serial Murder Case"), is an adventure game that was created single-handedly by Yuji Horii and was initially published in Japan by Enix on cassette tapes for the NEC PC-6001 computer in June 1983.
 The title was later ported to several other Japanese computers but obtained mainstream success with the Famicom version developed by Chunsoft that was released on November 29, 1985.
 A remake of Portopia was again created by Chunsoft in 2001 that was released for Japanese mobile phones and featured completely redone artwork as well as a newly added save function.
-The game is the first entry in the Yuji Horii Mysteries trilogy which was followed by Hokkaidou Rensa Satsujin: Ohotsuku ni Kiyu!! in 1984 and Karuizawa Yuukai Annai in 1985.
+The game is the first of three adventure games created by Yuji Horii, which were retroactively called the Yuji Horii Mysteries trilogy, that also includes 1984's Hokkaidou Rensa Satsujin: Ohotsuku ni Kiyu!! and Karuizawa Yuukai Annai from 1985.

 The game is an investigative adventure title in which the player must solve a murder mystery by searching for clues, exploring different areas, interacting with characters, and solving item-based puzzles all using the game's text parser or the verb window in the console release.
 The title allows for open-ended exploration where the player can solve the case in a multitude of ways and where their choices can effect the game's non-linear design.
 Environments are interactive, with the player being able to take out a magnifying glass to examine something or a hammer to hit an object.
 The game also lacks any kind of fail state and contains several alternate endings depending on who the player decides to accuse of murder.